 Beginning on or about May 11, 2021, two putative class action complaints were filed against PCT, certain senior members of management and others, asserting violations of federal securities laws under Section 10(b) and Section 20(a) of the Exchange Act.
 The complaints generally allege that the applicable defendants made false and/or misleading statements in press releases and public filings regarding the Technology, PCT's business and PCT's prospects.
 The first putative class action complaint was filed in the U.S. District Court for the Middle District of Florida by William C. Theodore against PCT and certain senior members of management (the "Theodore Lawsuit").
-The second putative class action complaint was filed in the U.S. District Court for the Middle District of Florida by David Tennenbaum against PCT, certain senior members of management and others (the "Tennenbaum Lawsuit" and, together with the Theodore Lawsuit, the "Class Action Lawsuits").
+The second putative class action complaint was filed in the U.S. District of Florida by David Tennenbaum against PCT, certain senior members of management and others (the "Tennenbaum Lawsuit" and, together with the Theodore Lawsuit, the "Class Action Lawsuits").
 On July 14, 2021, the court granted a motion to consolidate the Class Action Lawsuits and on July 27, 2021, Tennenbaum filed a motion to voluntarily dismiss his complaint without prejudice.
 On August 5, 2021, the Court entered an order appointing the Mariusz Ciecko and Robert Ciecko as Co-Lead Plaintiffs") and Pomerantz LLP as Lead Counsel.

 On September 27, 2021, the Lead Plaintiffs filed a consolidated amended complaint.
 The consolidated amended complaint seeks to represent a class of investors who purchased or otherwise acquired PCT's securities between November 16, 2020, and May 5, 2021, certification of the alleged class, as well as compensatory and punitive damages.
-The consolidated amended complaint relies on information included in a research report published by Hindenburg Research LLC
+The consolidated amended complaint relies on information included in a research report published by Hindenburg Research LLC.

 On November 12, 2021, PCT and the individual defendants affiliated with PCT ("PCT Defendants") and Byron Roth each filed separate motions to dismiss Lead Plaintiffs' amended complaint.
 On December 28, 2021, Lead Plaintiffs filed their brief in opposition to the PCT Defendants' and Byron Roth's motions to dismiss.
 On January 18, 2022, the PCT Defendants filed a reply to Lead Plaintiffs' brief.
-The PCT Defendants intend to vigorously defend the Class
+The PCT Defendants intend to vigorously defend the Class Action Lawsuits.
+Given the stage of the litigation, PCT cannot reasonably estimate at this time whether there will be any loss, or if there is a loss, the possible range of loss, that may arise from the unresolved Class Action Lawsuits.